marcosp-araujo/Tower2csv/README.md

 INTRODUCTION

-  The "Tower2csv.py" class scans netcdf files from a Tall-Tower database and joins all netCDF files from a given year into a single .csv file.
-An example of how to use it is provided in the "main.py" file.
+  The "Tower2csv.py" class scans netCDF files from a Tall Tower database and joins all them into a single .CSV file.
+A "how to" example is provided in the "main.py" file.

 INPUTS